Art. 1 – Definition

 Art.
 3 Functioning

-The consultation led by the LUDESCO association with the SGA Participants ends on January 31st of the festival year.
+The consultation led by the Ludesco association of the SGA Participants ends on the 31st of December of each year.
+The Ludesco association may decide to extend this consultation period.

-Each participating club is free to use any method and criteria it wishes to establish its ranking.
-Ideally, SGA Participants should establish their ranking by taking into account the opinions of as many of their members as possible.
+Each SGA participant is free to use any method and criteria it wishes to establish its rankings.
+Ideally, SGA participants should establish their rankings by taking into account the opinions of as many members as possible.

-Each SGA Participant appoints a contact person responsible for providing, in writing, its ranking to the LUDESCO association.
+Each SGA participant appoints a contact person responsible for providing, in writing, its rankings to the Ludesco association.

-Only one ranking per participating club is accepted.
+Only one ranking per category (SGA/SGA Kids) per SGA participant is accepted.

 Art.
 4 – Attribution of points

-Each game on a SGA Participant’s ranking receives points according to the following scale:
+Each game on an SGA participant’s ranking receives points according to the following scale:

 Art.
 5 – Eligible games

-Only games that can be played autonomously (without the purchase of additional equipment) can receive points.
-An extension of a game cannot receive points unless it can also be played autonomously.
+Only games that can be played autonomously (without purchasing additional equipment) can receive points.
+A game extension cannot receive points unless it can also be played autonomously.

-A game may appear in both the Swiss Gamers Award (see the rules of www.swissgamersawards.ch) and the Swiss Gamers Award Kids.
+A game may appear in both the Swiss Gamers Award and the Swiss Gamers Award Kids.

 Art.
-7 – Contest for the SGA Participants
+7 – Contest for the participating clubs

-During each edition of the Swiss Gamers Award, the LUDESCO association draws three SGA Participants in a raffle who will receive a copy of one of the nominated games.
+During each edition of the Swiss Gamers Award and of the Swiss Gamers Award Kids, the Ludesco association draws three SGA participants in a raffle who will receive a copy of one of the six nominated games.

 Any appeal concerning this draw is excluded.